Elzair/channeller/README.md

 Use
 ---

 The following example shows how to use **Channeller** to handle events across multiple modules.
-You can find the two files and run the example in *examples/multi-module*.
+You can find the two files and run the example in the directory *examples/multi-module*.

 The first file, *callee.js*, defines the function to be called.